Wepstern/django_portfolio/docs/README.md

 - [ ] Update read me according to the built-in code coverage measurement in git hooks
 - [ ] Forcing tests and code coverage measurement by requirements
 - [ ] Containerise the project
-- [ ] Loading server data during the first initialisation from a yaml file